-"A gripping, immersive story of immigrant grit in early 20th century America.
+"A gripping, immersive story of immigrant grit in early-twentieth-century America.
 Set against the grim backdrop of Western Pennsylvania’s steel mills and coal mines, Tammy Pasterick weaves an engrossing tale of poverty, desperation, and betrayal.
-Above all, Beneath the Veil of Smoke and Ash is a tale of overcoming tragedy, and the transformative power of love.
-Pasterick’s deftly-wrought prose is nothing short of sublime."
+Above all, Beneath the Veil of Smoke and Ash is a tale of overcoming tragedy and the transformative power of love.
+Pasterick’s deftly wrought prose is nothing short of sublime."

-"Drawn from the author’s family archives, this richly-wrought family saga invites readers inside immigrant coal mining communities in early 20th century Western Pennsylvania.
+"Drawn from the author’s family archives, this richly wrought family saga invites readers inside immigrant coal mining communities in early-twentieth-century Western Pennsylvania.
 Gritty and riveting, Pasterick’s debut novel exposes the depths and lengths humans go to protect honor, family, and love."

 ASHLEY E. SWEENEY, award-winning author of Answer Creek